fema-ffrd/specs/docs/proposals/logging.md

 1. ISO timestamp
 1. Level (e.g., `ERROR`, `WARNING`, `INFO`)
-1. Path to the log file where the log message was written (not applicable to messages written to `stdout`)
+1. Path to the log file where the log message was written (not applicable to messages written to `stdout`/`stderr`)
 1. The original log message

 Example: